Johniereed/Coursera-Plus-discount-and-Coupon/README.md

 Looking for [Coursera plus Discount](https://bit.ly/3UWpJvx) deals?

-You are at the right place I have listed all the latest Coursera deals & promo codes, such as the 40% Coursera Plus deal.
+You are at the right place I have listed all the latest [Coursera discounts](https://johniereed.github.io/coursera-plus-discount-/) & promo codes, such as the 40% Coursera Plus deal.

 With this deal, you may access thousands of courses and get the annual plan for a 40% discount.